paolopedroso/riscvectorcore/README.md

-# RISC-V Scalar Core Implementation (IN DEVELOPMENT)
+# RISC-V Scalar / Vector Core Implementation

 A 32-bit RISC-V processor core with 5-stage pipeline and comprehensive hazard handling, implemented in SystemVerilog.